mjopenglsdl/small3d/README.md

 Open the project with Xcode and build it once.
 Then copy the *resources* and *samplegame/resources* directories to a singe *resources* directory inside the *Debug* directory created by Xcode.
 Then, select the avoidthebug3d scheme in Xcode and run it.

 If you have any problems with the build, or any questions and need help, don't hesitate to [open an issue](https://github.com/coding3d/small3d/issues).
+The API documentation is also available [online](http://coding3d.github.io/small3d).

 3D models and textures
 ----------------------